slsa-framework/slsa-verifier/README.md

   -binary string
     	path to a binary to verify
   -branch string
-    	[optional] expected branch the binary was compiled from (default "main") -provenance string
+    	expected branch the binary was compiled from (default "main") -provenance string
     	path to a provenance file
   -source string